mattermost/mattermost-developer-documentation/site/content/contribute/gsoc/_index.md

 ---

 # Google Summer of Code
-This page outlines everything you need to know about contributing to Mattermost for the Google Summer of Code (GSoC).
+This page outlines everything you need to know about contributing to Mattermost for Google Summer of Code (GSoC).

 ## Contributor Guidance
 1. Read everything in this doc, we've put this together to maximize your chances of drafting a successful GSoC proposal.